Wang Xun (calligrapher)

-Wang Xun (Chinese name: 王珣; 349 – 24 June 400), courtesy name Yuanlin (元琳), was a Chinese calligrapher, who lived during the Eastern Jin dynasty.
-Wang Xun was a nephew of the "Sage of Calligraphy" Wang Xizhi (王羲之), and a cousin of Wang Xianzhi (王献之).
+Wang Xun (Chinese name: 王珣; 349 – 24 June 400), courtesy name Yuanlin (元琳), posthumously known as Marquis Xian of Dongting (东亭献侯), was a Chinese calligrapher who lived during the Eastern Jin dynasty.
+A member of the Wang clan of Langya, Wang Xun's father Wang Qia was a second cousin of the "Sage of Calligraphy" Wang Xizhi (王羲之); Wang Xun was thus a third cousin of Wang Xianzhi (王献之).

 His most famous work is a letter written to his friend Boyuan (伯远), called "A letter to Boyuan" (伯远帖; Boyuan tie), which is one of the "Three Rarities of Calligraphy" (三希帖).

 Biography

 Wang Xun was born in Luangmu, the grandson of the prime minister Wang Dao, and the son of Wang Qia, the most famous of Wang Dao's sons.
 At first, he was the puisne of Huan Wen, and Xie Xuan, his colleague, was respected by Huan Wen.
 Wang Xun was later appointed as the Chief Clerk of the army.
 At the time, Huan Wen was carrying out the northern expedition, and military affairs are handed over to Wang Xun; tens of thousands of people, both military and civilian, knew him.
-In November or December 369, Yuan Zhen (袁真), the Inspector of Yuzhou, rebelled as he was not willing to be blamed by Huan Wen after Huan forced him to bear the responsibility for the failure of Huan's third Northern Expedition; the Eastern Jin court also failed to deal with Yuan's complaint about Huan.
+In November or December 369, Yuan Zhen, the Inspector of Yuzhou, rebelled as he was not willing to be blamed by Huan Wen after Huan forced him to bear the responsibility for the failure of Huan's third Northern Expedition; the Eastern Jin court also failed to deal with Yuan's complaint about Huan.
 Yuan then surrendered to Former Yan.
 Wang Xun then participated in the expedition to pacify the rebellion.
 As such, Wang Xun was appointed the Marquis of Dongting (东亭侯).
-Later, Wang Xun was appointed to be the military counselor of the grand secretary of state and Wang You of Luangxie.
-After Huan Wen's death in August 373, Wang Xun was transferred to be the chief historian of the general Huan Chong, and the minister of the emperor's valet.
+Later, Wang Xun was appointed to be the military counselor of the grand secretary of state; he also became a Companion of the Prince of Langya.
+After Huan Wen's death in August 373, Wang Xun was transferred to be the chief historian of the general Huan Chong, who was then General of the Middle Army (中军将军) and the minister of the emperor's valet.

 At the time that Wang Xun married Xie Wan's daughter, his brother Wang Min also married Xie An's daughter.
 Despite the marriage ties, there was mutual suspicion.
 After Xie An allowed Wang Xun and Wang Min to divorce their wives, the Wang and Xie clans became enemies.
 At the time, Xie An was influential in the Eastern Jin court; under his machinations, Wang Xun was appointed as governor of Yuzhang.
 Wang Xun did not want to go and would not assume office.
-He was later appointed as Sanqi Changshi; again, Wang Xun did not accept the appointment., and was then transferred to the post of secretary supervisor.
+He was later appointed as Sanqi Changshi; again, Wang Xun did not accept the appointment, and was then transferred to the post of secretary supervisor.

+After his death in June 400, he was given the posthumous name "Xianmu" (献穆).